Beautiful Liar (Monsta X song)

 "Beautiful Liar" is a song recorded by the South Korean boy group Monsta X for their twelfth extended play Reason.
 It was released as the EP's lead single by Starship Entertainment and Kakao Entertainment on January 9, 2023.

 Background and release

 In December 2022, Monsta X announced their comeback by releasing the coming soon image of their twelfth EP Reason through their official SNS, in an intense black image and the release date announced on January 9, 2023.

 On December 20, the track listing was released, with "Beautiful Liar" confirmed as the lead single.

 Joohoney, Hyungwon, and I.M participated in writing its Korean lyrics, alongside Brother Su and Kim Eung-ju.

-The choreography's killing point expresses the feeling of a "snake" ruling the whole body, through the movement that seems to control the mouth from the arm, along with the choreography of covering the entire face with one hand, and in which everyone leans their heads and bodies back.
+The choreography's killing point expresses the feeling of a "snake" ruling the whole body, through the movement that seems to control the mouth from the arm, accompanied by choreography of covering the entire face with one hand, and in which everyone leans their heads and bodies back.